 Please rotate your device

 Considering what will happen in the event of your death or in the event that you lack mental capacity can be a depressing thought.
 However, it is vital that we all consider our mortality to protect loved ones and provide for their future.
-Sousa Law in Southampton, can help guide and advise you about these critical decisions sensitively and compassionately.
+Sousa Law, who offer specialist will writing and can help guide and advise you about these critical decisions sensitively and compassionately.

 Making a lasting power of attorney (LPA) can be just as important as making a Will.
 There are two types of LPA – property and finance LPA’s and Health and Welfare LPA’s.
 An LPA will ensure that appointed persons (attorneys) can make decisions about your health and deal practically with your finances should you become incapable of doing so yourself.
 They are powerful documents, and clear legal advice should be taken before executing them.
 LPA’s are not limited to the elderly although they are more commonly executed by individuals who are concerned about their declining mental health or facing dementia.
 These influential documents can be equally important for young people who for example might be incapacitated due to an accident.